The Full Guide on Twitch Emote Sizes & Guidelines

 Free Twitch Emote Maker

-Now that you have all the information needed to create an emoticon, you’re probably wondering how exactly can you create a Twitch emote.
+Now that you have all the information needed to create an emoticon, you’re probably wondering how to make a Twitch emote.
 To keep it simple, you can create Twitch emotes in less than 5 minutes with Snappa.

-First off, you want to create a design with the proper Twitch emote size that we discussed.
+First off, you want to create a design with the correct Twitch emote size.
 We’ll start with the largest dimensions (112 x 112 pixels) and we will be able to easily resize the design later.

-Next, you’ll want to pick an image/icon to use for your emoji.
-You can search our free stock photo & icon library or you can alternatively upload your own image into Snappa.
+Next, you’ll want to pick an image/icon to use for your Twitch emote.
+You can search through our free stock photos or icons library, or you can upload your own image to Snappa.

 With the Twitch guidelines in mind, you’ll want to make sure that you remove the background in your images.
-So if your photo has a background, I would recommend using a tool called remove.bg before uploading the image into Snappa.
+If you’re a Snappa Pro customer, then we offer a one-click background remover directly within the app.
+Alternatively, you can use a free tool like Icon8’s AI Background Remover.

-Once you have the first emote size, you will need to resize the design with the dimensions 56 x 56 pixels and 28 x 28 pixels and export them with the exact same settings as above.
-You should have all three of your Twitch emotes once all three of them are exported into your downloads!
+Now that you have the first emote size downloaded, you will need to resize the design to dimensions of 56 x 56 pixels and 28 x 28 pixels.
+This only takes a few seconds in Snappa, and you can download the emotes using the same settings as above.
+After that, you’ll have all three emote sizes ready to upload to Twitch.

-If you’re looking to optimize and compress the image even more so that it fulfills the 25kb file size requirement.
-You can use a tool like TinyPNG.com to reduce the file size without really losing any photo quality.
+If your image file is above the 25kb size limit, you can use a tool like TinyPNG.com to reduce the file size.

 Custom Twitch Emote List

-If you’re not looking to create a custom Twitch emote yourself, there are plenty of different resources that you can use to purchase, commission, or retrieve free Twitch emotes.
-I’ve listed some of the best sources to get Twitch emoticons below:
+If you don’t want to make a custom Twitch emote yourself, there are plenty of different resources that you can use to purchase, commission, or retrieve free Twitch emotes.
+I’ve listed some of the best Twitch emote websites below:

 BetterTTV